Mini-Pills (Progestin-Only)

 You can also use these as a Method Backup when you forget to take one or more mini pills.

-The mini pill has progestin hormone only.
+The mini pill has the progestin hormone only.
 Progestin makes the mucus in the cervix thicker.
 This makes it harder for sperm to reach the egg (fertilization).
 The mini pill can also stop an egg from being released (ovulation).

 There are two types of mini pills.